How providers can submit PLICS data

 You can expect to receive email notifications after submitting PLICS data to NHS Digital.

-In addition to the above, providers will also receive a daily status email, which will summarise the current submission status for your trust.
+In addition to the above, providers will also receive a daily status email for each collection to which data has been submitted, which will summarise the current submission status for your trust.
 This summary email is only issued the following day after a submission attempt (if you have submitted one or more PLICS files in the last 24 hours to NHS Digital).